TimAnthonyAlexander/base-api-template/README.md

 # BaseAPI Project

-This is a project created using the BaseAPI framework template.
+This is the "empty" template project using baseapi.
+Creating a new project with baseapi will use this as a starter template.

 ## Quick Start

+Create a new baseapi project "my-api" using Composer:

 ```bash
 composer create-project baseapi/baseapi-template my-api